open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 ## All triggers

-For all events, a span with kind `SERVER` MUST be created corresponding to the function invocation.
+For all events, a span with kind `SERVER` MUST be created corresponding to the function invocation unless stated otherwise below.
 Unless stated otherwise below, the name of the span MUST be set to the function name from the Lambda `Context`.

 <!-- semconv aws.lambda -->
 | Attribute  | Type | Description  | Examples  | Required |